Understanding Disability Trusts

 Every disability situation is different and should be evaluated by a qualified professional.

-Get Advice And Guidance Regarding Supplemental Benefits Trusts
+Get Sound Advice And Guidance Regarding Your Options

-At the Rice & Quattrone, PC, we are well-versed in all aspects of elder law, special needs law and estate planning.
-We have been involved in the establishment of disability trusts and other complex trusts since the 1980s.
+At Rice & Quattrone, PC, we are well-versed in all aspects of elder law, special needs law and estate planning.
+We have been involved in the establishment of disability trusts and other complex trusts at our firm since 1991.
 If a supplemental benefits trust (or another type of trust) is in your best interest, we can help you create one.

-Attorneys with the Rice & Quattrone, PC are admitted to practice in New Jersey and Pennsylvania.
-We serve residents of those states and as the local representative for out-of-state executors and beneficiaries of wills and estates in New Jersey and Pennsylvania probate courts.
+Our attorneys at Rice & Quattrone, PC, are admitted to practice in New Jersey and Pennsylvania.
+We serve residents of those states and as the local representatives for out-of-state executors and beneficiaries of wills and estates in New Jersey and Pennsylvania probate courts.

 Do you have questions that can only be answered by a lawyer?
-Contact us online or over the phone to discuss your needs with an experienced supplemental benefits trusts attorney in Cherry Hill at 856-673-0048 or Linwood at 609-398-3447.
+Contact us online or over the phone to discuss your needs with an experienced attorney in Cherry Hill at 856-673-0048 or Linwood at 609-398-3447.